Heshamoov/Understanding-RCM/README.md

 * Deployment instructions

-* ...
-A very simple ruby in rails application, that it will help in understanding how routes works and communicate with controllers and modules.
+A very simple ruby in rails application, that it will help in understanding how routes works and communicates with controllers and modules.